MrEliotA/devops-tasks/DevOps Bash Database Assignment/README.md

-# evOps Bash Database Assignment
+# DevOps Bash Database Assignment

 MySQL + Bash scripts for importing data, generating a CSV report, and re-importing the CSV into a new table — with validation, backups, and logging.